pan-dora/trellis/README.md

 * Zookeeper can be configured with `zoo.cfg`

 ## JDK
-* the trellis-app is compiled for 1.8, 1.9 and 1.10.
+* the trellis-app is compiled for 1.8, 1.10.
-* the 9 and 10 builds use an experimental [JPMS branch](https://github.com/christopher-johnson/trellis/tree/jpms)
+* the 10 build use an experimental [JPMS branch](https://github.com/trellis-ldp/trellis/tree/jpms)

 ## HTTP/2 over TLS
 * a development keystore `trellis.jks` is included in `trellis-app/etc`